dannormington/appengine-cqrs/README.md

-Google App Engine / CQRS
+Google App Engine / CQRS with Event Sourcing
 =========================

 CQRS pattern implemented using Google App Engine technologies.
 The example code includes both a base set of classes as well as a sample domain model, commands, events, and set of Cloud Endpoints to interact.